 Is a Security Token Offering the same as an Initial Coin Offering?

 In concept they might be similar, as both relate to the issuance of tokens, but in reality they are very different.
 An Initial Coin Offering (ICO), according to Investopedia, acts as a way for companies to raise funds, for creating any product or service.
 Interested investors can buy into the offering and receive a new cryptocurrency token issued by such company.
 This token may have some utility in using the product or service the company is offering, or it may just represent a stake in the company or project.
 This means that with an ICO utility tokens are issued, since such coins can be used to access the company’s product or service, and which value is established by the market by its trading.

-On the other hand, in an STO, the token is backed by a real asset, making it a stable coin (cryptocurrencies that attempt to peg their market value to some external reference), where the market establishes the value of the asset being tokenized, but not on the value of the token itself.
+On the other hand, in an STO, the token is backed by a real asset, where the market establishes the value of the asset being tokenized, but not on the value of the token itself.
 The fact that security tokens are backed, and act as stable coins, make STO investments safer than ICO and their utility coins.